OpenFAST/openfast/reg_tests/README.md

 - Python 3+
 - Numpy
 - CMake and CTest
+- matplotlib (optional)

 ## Execution
 The automated regression test runs CTest and can be executed by running either of the commands `make test` or `ctest` from the build directory.
 If the entire OpenFAST package is to be built, CMake will configure CTest to find the new binary at `openfast/build/glue-codes/fast/openfast`.
 However, if the intention is to build only the test suite, the OpenFAST binary should be specified in the CMake configuration under the `CTEST_OPENFAST_EXECUTABLE` flag.
 There is also a corresponding `CTEST_[MODULE]_NAME` flag for each module that is included in the regression test.

 The regression test can be executed manually with the included driver `manualRegressionTest.py`.
+Run `manualRegressionTest.py -h` for usage.

 In both modes of execution a subdirectory is created in the build directory called `reg_tests` where all of the input files for the test cases are copied and all of the locally generated outputs are stored.